scobru/shogun-core/README.md

 }
 ```

-### Advanced GunDB Features

-Shogun Core includes advanced GunDB features that allow you to build complex and robust decentralized applications.

-#### Repository Pattern
+### Repository Pattern

-The Repository Pattern provides an elegant abstraction for data access, with support for typing, transformation, and encryption.
+The Repository Pattern provides an abstraction for data access, with support for typing, transformation, and encryption.

 ```typescript
 import { ShogunCore, GunRepository } from "shogun-core";